Manon Lescaut: Responses to the character of Manon

-Manon's reputation began to change in the nineteenth century, as she became a near-mythological figure.
+Manon's reputation began to change in the nineteenth century, as she became a near-mythological figure, and an archetype of feminine beauty.
 Rather than being a simple, lighthearted girl of common birth, she was depicted as either a femme fatale who destroys des Grieux, or as a hooker with a heart of gold who is redeemed through her death.
 In 1832, Alfred de Musset's poem Namouna described Manon as "an astonishing sphinx, a true siren, a thrice feminine heart".
+Alexandre Dumas fils, whose novel The Lady of the Camellias (1848) was heavily inspired by Manon Lescaut, wrote of Manon: "you are sensuality, you are instinct, you are pleasure, the eternal temptation of man".
 Adaptations like the popular opera Manon (1884) characterized Manon as powerfully seductive.
-Alexandre Dumas fils, whose novel The Lady of the Camellias (1848) was heavily inspired by Manon Lescaut, wrote of Manon: "you are sensuality, you are instinct, you are pleasure, the eternal temptation of man".
 The literary historian Naomi Segal summarizes this period as one in which most critics "tend to view Manon as if she were a real woman and to heap upon her all the myths which operate within sexual politics in the non-fictional world".

 Twentieth-century scholarly interpretations tend to see Manon as the victim, not of her own weakness, but of various social systems.
 For these readers, des Grieux's version of events is considered suspect, and it is important to imagine how Manon might have narrated her story differently.
 Feminist theorists like Nancy K. Miller and Segal see Manon as a narrative victim of patriarchy.
 Cultural-historical theorists see the novel as a conflict between aristocratic and bourgeois ideologies; Manon is marginalized by her class, but makes savvy decisions to strategically ensure her survival.
 A post-structuralist reading of the novel aligns Manon with the sign, inherently elusive in meaning.
 Outside of academia, modern readers sometimes find Manon underdeveloped as a character.
 Twenty-first century adaptations reinforced a sociological interpretation of Manon's character.
 Several adaptations translate the story to more recent time periods in French history, in which Manon is always a non-conformist who boldly pursues love despite disadvantaged circumstances.